-Those seeking adventure can traverse up Grouse Mountain for fabulous views, or get their steps in elsewhere at a leisurely pace in one of the city's many lovely parks.
+Those seeking adventure can summit Grouse Mountain for fabulous views or get their steps in elsewhere at a leisurely pace in one of the city's many lovely parks.
 Fall festivals are commonplace, so just about anyone might find just the crowd they're looking for.

 12. Dublin, Ireland